rightoneducation/righton-app/README.md

 <br>

 #### Note:
-Some NPM packages may be outdated and need to be altered for the Android build.
+Some NPM packages may be out of date and need to be updated for the Android build.
 <br>
 If you encounter the following error:
 <br>